-The Department of Revenue Division of Lotteries and the Department of Business Regulation continue to closely monitor the situation.
-Any proposal to have a new operator of the facility and/or any proposal to transfer ownership of the facility would need regulatory approval.
+The Department of Revenue, Division of State Lottery, and the Department of Business Regulation continue to closely monitor the situation.
+Any proposal to have a new owner of the facility and/or any proposal to transfer ownership of the facility would need regulatory approval.
+Certain applications for licensure have been submitted by the lenders to the Department of Business Regulation and these applications are currently under review.